wildmlll/lesyawidgetinfo/README.md

 Credits:

 Developed & coded by Maksym Hanych
 Pictures by Anastasiia Ostrova
-Main beta-testing by Pavlo Pavlovskyi, Anastasiia Ostrova, Zoryana Bayrak All pictures and code are property off Maksym Hanych.
+Main testers: Pavlo Pavlovskyi, Anastasiia Ostrova, Zoryana Bayrak.
-Idea by pmll group
+All pictures and code are property of Maksym Hanych and pmll group.

 ---